starknet-io/types-rs/crates/starknet-types-core/README.md

-# stark-felt
+# starknet-types-core

-Field element representation for Cairo and STARK proofs.
+Core types representation for Cairo and STARK proofs.

 ## Overview

+The `starknet-types-core` crate provides:
-The `stark-felt` crate provides the universal `Felt` (Field Element) type for Cairo and STARK proofs.
+* The universal `Felt` (Field Element) type for Cairo and STARK proofs.
 It was created to reduce the fragmentation in the Starknet Rust ecosystem by providing a standardized representation of the `Felt` type.
+* The `AffinePoint` and `ProjectivePoint` structs, that represent a point in the Stark curve with which you can operate

 ## Features